ekala-project/eka/adrs/0002-eka-add-command.md

 - `Dependency`: An enum that can represent different types of dependencies (`Atom`, `Pin`, `Src`).
 - `AtomReq`: A struct representing a request for an atom dependency in the manifest.
 It includes:
-  - `tag`: The optional, unique identifier of the atom.
+  - `label`: The optional, unique identifier of the atom.
   - `version`: The semantic version requirement.
   - `store`: The Git URL or local path of the atom's repository.